The group of 10 men from Algeria and Morocco was chain pushed-back from Slovenia to Croatia, then from Croatia to Bosnia.

-On March 9, 2019, a group of ten men left Velika Kladusa (BIH) and walked to Croatia, close to Maljevac.
+On March 9, 2019, a group (aged between 20-34) left Velika Kladusa (BIH) and walked to Croatia, close to Maljevac.
 From there they continued walking day and night towards Slovenia.
 After nine days, the group crossed the border to Slovenia.

 In the morning on March 18, the group crossed the Kupa’s river and reached Metlika, exhausted, wet and hungry.
 At some point a local recognized them, took his phone and called someone.
 A few minutes later, the group was picked up on the road by six Slovenian officers.